Chinese Squash: Nutrition, Cultivation & Recipes

 Want healthy, robust plants?
 Here are some tips:

-• Water Deeply: Chinese squash plants need consistent moisture, but avoid overwatering to prevent root rot.
+• Water Deeply: These plants need consistent moisture, but avoid overwatering to prevent root rot.

 • Support Growth: Use trellises or stakes to support the vines.
 This prevents the fruit from touching the ground and reduces pest issues.